Ortus-Solutions/cfconfig/readme.md

 ### BaseConfig

-I represent the configuration of a CF engine.
-I am agnostic and don't contain any particular behavior for a specific engine.
+This class represents the configuration of a CF engine.
+It is agnostic and doesn't contain any particular behavior for a specific engine.
-Not all the data I store applies to every engine though.
-I am capable of reading and writing to a standard JSON format, but if you want to read or write to/from a specific engine's format, you'll need to create one of my subclasses
+Not all the data it stores applies to every engine though.
+It is capable of reading and writing to a standard JSON format, but if you want to read or write to/from a specific engine's format, you'll need to create one of the engine-specific subclasses

 ### Engine-specific mappers

 * **Lucee4ServerConfig** - Lucee 4.x server context
 * **Lucee4WebConfig** - Lucee 4.x web context
 * **Lucee5ServerConfig** - Lucee 5.x server context
-* **Lucee5WebConfig** - Lucee 4.x web context
+* **Lucee5WebConfig** - Lucee 5.x web context

 ## Usage